Obtaining Probate and Estate Administration

 Once probate has been obtained, a certified copy of the probate is sent to all relevant banks, financial institutions, government departments and assets are either transferred over to the executors for sale or released to the executor’s solicitors.
 After all the assets have been called in and converted, the funds are then distributed to the nominated beneficiaries in the Will, after payment of all relevant estate debts, accounts and costs.

-For all enquiries Obtaining Probate and Estate Administration, please contact us on 07 5536 9777 or by email email@example.com.
+For all enquiries Obtaining Probate and Estate Administration, please contact us on 1800 621 071 or email email@example.com.